-- (1) The age and maturity of the child; - (2) The possible effect that testimony in person may have on the child; - (3) The extent of the trauma the child has already suffered; - (4) The nature of the testimony to be given by the child;

-(5) The nature of the offense, including, but not limited to, the use of a firearm or any other deadly weapon during the commission of the crime or the infliction of serious bodily injury upon the victim during the commission of the crime;

-(A) Threats made to the child or the child's family in order to prevent or dissuade the child from attending or giving testimony at any trial or court proceeding or to prevent the child from reporting the alleged offense or from assisting in criminal prosecution.

-(B) Threats under this subdivision (b)(6) may include, but not be limited to, threats of serious bodily injury to be inflicted on the child or a family member, threats of incarceration or deportation of the child or a family member, or threats of removal of the child from the family or dissolution of the family;

-(7) Conduct on the part of the defendant or the defendant's attorney which causes the child to be unable to continue his testimony; and

-(8) Any other matter which the court considers relevant.
+- (1) The age and maturity of the child; - (2) The possible effect that testimony in person may have on the child; - (3) The extent of the trauma the child has already suffered; - (4) The nature of the testimony to be given by the child; - (5) The nature of the offense, including, but not limited to, the use of a firearm or any other deadly weapon during the commission of the crime or the infliction of serious bodily injury upon the victim during the commission of the crime; - (6 - (A) Threats made to the child or the child's family in order to prevent or dissuade the child from attending or giving testimony at any trial or court proceeding or to prevent the child from reporting the alleged offense or from assisting in criminal prosecution. - (B) Threats under this subdivision (b)(6) may include, but not be limited to, threats of serious bodily injury to be inflicted on the child or a family member, threats of incarceration or deportation of the child or a family member, or threats of removal of the child from the family or dissolution of the family; - (7) Conduct on the part of the defendant or the defendant's attorney which causes the child to be unable to continue his testimony; and - (8) Any other matter which the court considers relevant.

+a child twelve (12) years of age or under be taken outside the courtroom and the presence of the defendant and communicated to the courtroom by closed-circuit television.